I left my beautiful BLM campsite overlooking Clay Canyon in the morning, then I spent a few more days in southern Utah

 group of Mormons to create an outpost in southeastern Utah.
 Getting here was difficult, however, and the pioneers cut a hole in a sandstone

 cliff (which is still there) to lower wagons down by rope.
 They settled here at Bluff because they were too exhausted to go any further.

 Bluff today is pleasant little town with about 500 residents.

-Above right: Fueling up and getting a jumbo Diet Pepsi in Bluff.
+Left: Fueling up (and getting a big Diet Pepsi) in Bluff.